Get exclusive member benefits & effect social change. Join Today

-OCPD is often confused with am anxiety disorder called obsessive-compulsive disorder (OCD).
+OCPD is often confused with an anxiety disorder called obsessive-compulsive disorder (OCD).
 However, they aren’t the same.

 People with OCPD have no idea that there’s anything wrong with the way they think or behave.
 They believe that their way of thinking and doing things is the only correct way and that everyone else is wrong.

 The exact cause of OCPD is unknown.
-Like many aspects of OCPD, the causes have yet to be researched extensively.
-Most likely, OCPD is caused by a combination of genetics and childhood experiences.
+Like many aspects of OCPD, the causes have yet to be determined.
+OCPD may be caused by a combination of genetics and childhood experiences.

 In some case studies, adults can recall experiencing OCPD from a very early age.
 They may have felt that they needed to be a perfect or perfectly obedient child.
 This need to follow the rules then carries over into adulthood.

 The International OCD Foundation (OCDF) approximates that men are twice as likely as women to be diagnosed with this personality disorder.
 According to the Journal of Personality Assessment, between 2 and 7 percent of the population has OCPD, making it the most prevalent personality disorder.

 Those with existing mental health diagnoses are more likely to be diagnosed with OCPD.
 More research is needed to demonstrate the role that OCPD plays in these diagnoses.

 Additionally, those with severe OCD are more likely to be diagnosed with OCPD.

 The symptoms of OCPD include: